2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 BCRF research to improve detection in women with dense breasts

-To tackle this problem, BCRF investigators are testing new screening technologies.
+To tackle this problem and better screen dense breast tissue, BCRF investigators are testing new screening technologies.

 Dr. Wendie Berg is comparing cancer detection and false positive rates in 3D mammography screening to contrast-enhanced mammography (CEM).
 CEM, also known as contrast-enhanced spectral mammography (CESM) or digital mammography (CEDM), is a relatively new technique that combines conventional mammography with a contrast dye containing iodine.
 Cancer cells attract more of the iodine-containing contrast agent compared to normal tissues, so it is easier to identify cancerous tissue in CEM than through standard 2D or 3D mammography.

-Dr. Berg is currently enrolling patients to her Tomosynthesis or Contrast Enhanced Mammography (TOCEM) trial in which she is examining rates of cancer detection in women who screened annually via 3D mammography and CEM for a period of four years.
-She and her team anticipate that cancer detection rates using CEM will be similar to rates from MRI screening but with fewer false positives.
+Dr. Berg has completed enrollment to her Tomosynthesis or Contrast Enhanced Mammography (TOCEM) trial in which she is examining rates of cancer detection in women who screened annually via 3D mammography and CEM for a period of four years.
+She and her team have observed that cancer detection rates using CEM are similar to rates from MRI screening but with fewer callbacks and false positives.
 Additional benefits of using CEM over MRI screening methods include lower cost and shorter examination times, and it is an alternative choice for patients with claustrophobia or metallic implants.

 Dr. Christopher Comstock is also evaluating the use of CEM as a breast cancer screening option for women with dense breast tissue.
-He is the principal investigator for the Contrast Enhanced Mammography Imaging Screening Trial (CMIST), supported by BCRF, the ACR, and GE Healthcare.
-The trial began enrolling participants in spring 2023, and the analysis will help determine if CEM improves cancer detection and reduces false positives in women with dense breasts.
+He is the principal investigator for the Contrast Enhanced Mammography Imaging Screening Trial (CMIST), supported by BCRF in collaboration with ACR and GE Healthcare.
+The trial has opened eight sites that are currently enrolling patients, and the analysis will help determine if CEM improves cancer detection and reduces false positives in women with dense breasts.

 One size does not fit all